 As for letter font, you can choose different fonts, like Insōtai, reishotai, kointai, kaishotai, insootai, tenshotai, etc. Below are the font examples the name Matthew in English, Hiragana, Katakana and Kanji.

 If you’re living in Japan, you can find many Hanko shops in Japan like this.

 They sell both ready-made Sanmonban Hanko and other order made Hanko.
-As a foreigner, you need to ask for order made and also need to know how your name is written in Japanese if you want the Hanko in Japanese.
+However, as a foreigner, you need to ask for order-made and also need to know how your name is written in Japanese if you want the Hanko in Japanese.

-You can order Hanko here in this site below.
-We’ll translate your name into Japanese (Hiragana, Katakana or Kanji) and deliver it to you.
+You can order Hanko from here in our online Hanko shop.
+We’ll translate your name into Japanese (Hiragana, Katakana or Kanji) and deliver it to your place.

-If you request Hanko in Kanji, we’ll give some suggestions and you can pick one.
+If you request Hanko in Kanji, we’ll give some suggestions and you can choose your preferred one.
 As each Kanji letter has meaning in it, you may want to know how your name looks in Kanji in advance.